Philip Cummings

-Philip Harry Cummings (1906-1991) was a world traveler, teacher of Spanish and other languages, news analyst, and public speaker.
+Philip Harry Cummings (1906–1991) was a world traveler, teacher of Spanish and other languages, news analyst, and public speaker.

 The only child of Harry Foster and Addie Cummings, Philip was born and grew up in Hardwick, Vermont.
 His father was a prosperous insurance and real estate salesman.
 Philip received a B.A. in Modern Languages from Rollins College in 1929, and an M.A. in Spanish from Middlebury College, 1932.
 He began but did not complete a Ph.D. in Spanish at what was then the University of North Carolina.
 One article from his research there was published in the professional journal Hispania.

 Cummings was a great traveler and made sixteen transatlantic crossings between ages 19 and 29.
-A classmate at Rollins remembered him clearly after 45 years as "one of the most rematkable persons she had ever met".
+A classmate at Rollins remembered him clearly after 45 years as "one of the most remarkable persons she had ever met".

 Cummings sometimes wrote to important people, such as the eminent Spanish scholar Miguel de Unamuno, "cold" and was able to meet them.
-He was introduced to Alfonso XIII, King of Spain at court and got to know the Spanish Royal Family and the Duke of Alba.
+He was introduced to Alfonso XIII, King of Spain at court and got to know the Spanish royal family and the Duke of Alba.

-One of the most important episodes in Cummings's life was the ten days he spent with his friend and lover, Spanish poet and playwright Federico García Lorca, in August of 1929.
+One of the most important episodes in Cummings's life was the ten days he spent with his friend and lover, Spanish poet and playwright Federico García Lorca, in August 1929.
 The two met in Madrid in 1928 and spent another brief time together when Lorca was en route to New York in June 1929.
 At the conclusion of the Columbia University summer session of 1929, Lorca went by train to Burlington, Vermont, and from there to the Cummings family's summer rental cottage in Eden Mills, Vermont.
 During that visit, Cummings translated Lorca's book Canciones (Songs) into English, with Lorca's advice on key points.
 This is the only translation of Lorca's work into any language in which he is known to have participated.
 During this period, Lorca also wrote several poems that became part of his book Poeta en Nueva York.